Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Proof of Theorem and of Corollary , and examples

 \section{Proof of Theorem \ref{theorem:min_of_two} and of Corollary \ref{Cor1}, and examples}

 \begin{rem} Without loss of generality, we may reduce our consideration to non-negative random variables.
-Indeed, for any function $g$ satisfying the conditions of the theorem, $\E g(\xi)$ is finite if and only if $\E g(\max (\xi,0)$ is finite, and, clearly, $\min (\xi_1,\xi_2)^+= \min (\xi_1^+,\xi_2^+)$. \end{rem}
+Indeed, for any function $g$ satisfying the conditions of the theorem, $\E g(\xi)$ is finite if and only if $\E g(\max (\xi,0))$ is finite, and, clearly, $\min (\xi_1,\xi_2)^+= \min (\xi_1^+,\xi_2^+)$. \end{rem}

 We need the following notion.
-The {\bf risk function} of a distribution $F$ is defined as
+The \emph{cumulative hazard function} (for brevity, \emph{cumulative hazard}) of a distribution $F$ is defined as

-The risk function offers a useful way to quantify how rapidly the tail $\ov{F}(x)$ decays as $x$ increases.
-The remarks below explain the relationship between the risk function, a general non-decreasing function, and the minimum of independent random variables.
+The cumulative hazard offers a useful way to quantify how rapidly the tail $\ov{F}(x)$ decays as $x$ increases.
+The remarks below explain the relationship between the cumulative hazard, a general non-decreasing function, and the minimum of independent random variables.

 \begin{rem} Any non-decreasing and right-continuous function $R$ that satisfies